 Managing Change

-Although everyone was affected by the pandemic, how they responded to it is reflected in the recent 2021 State of the Nonprofit Sector Report.
-According to this report, 89% of nonprofits changed their service delivery method.
-Streaming is one way in which many organizations responded to the social distancing requirements during the pandemic.
+Although everyone was affected by the pandemic, now several years later, how they responded is reflected in the recent 2024 State of the Nonprofit Sector Report.
+According to this report, 71% of survey respondents saw an increase in demand for programs and services.

 Key findings from the report show: